nxp-mcuxpresso/mcuxsdk-middleware-bluetooth-host/doc/ADG/topics/controller_enhanced_notifications.md

     );
     ```

-    The event structure is nearly identical as the GAP one, except there is no status as the function call executes synchronously.
+    The event structure is nearly identical as the GAP one, except there is no status as the function call executes synchronously. <br>
+    **Table 7. 'bleCtrlNotificationEvent_tag' Event structure**

     |**Event Data**|**Data type**|**Data Description**|
     |--------------|-------------|--------------------|
     |event\_type|bleNotificationEvent\_t|Enhanced notification event type|